shawnsanto/HDCovMatTest/README.md

 a time-course microarray dataset identifies gene sets with significant gene interaction changes over time.

-## Install HDCovMatTest package
+## Install package `HDCovMatTest`

-Package HDCovMatTest can be installed using the devtools package in R.
+Package HDCovMatTest can be installed using the `devtools` package in R.
-Below is R code to obtain HDCovMatTest.

 ```r
 # install (if not available) and load the devtools package